 King of Prussia

 Winter is the perfect time for skydiving!
 Head to King of Prussia to learn about the new sport of bodyflight and advance your flying skills.
 Since 1999, iFLY has modernized the idea of flying with customized wall-to-wall cushioned flight chambers to create a realistic adventure for thrill seekers.
-Whether you’re a first-time flyer or an aviary expert, all packages include the support of a certified flight instructor.
-Spread your wings and soar in the 14-foot recirculating wind tunnel at iFLY for a unique getaway from outdoor chills.
+Whether if you’re a first time flyer or an expert, all packages include the support of a certified flight instructor.
+Spread your wings and soar in the14-feet recirculating wind tunnel at iFLY for a unique getaway from outdoor chills.